AUGMXNT/llm-tracker.info-vault/howto/Qwen Fine Tune.md

 This time, we'll try a QLoRA w/ https://github.com/hiyouga/LLaMA-Factory that has just integrated https://github.com/unslothai/unsloth support for improved performance.

-We sill be doing a tune on the new https://huggingface.co/rinna/nekomata-14b continued pre-train (+66B JA/EN tokens).
+We will be doing a tune on the new https://huggingface.co/rinna/nekomata-14b continued pre-train (+66B JA/EN tokens).

 ```
 # Base